holepunchto/pear-docs/cli.md

 Launch a Pear project in development mode.

 The files are loaded from disk instead of Hypercores.
+Which means the changes made would only be present in local environment and won't be added to P2P storage.

 | Flag               | Description                                                                                                                                 |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------- |